shadowoulse/Coolit/README.md

 # Cool It - Linux Fan Control for MSI Laptops (Linux)

 A GUI application to control CPU and GPU fan speeds on MSI laptops running Linux.
+My simple replacement for MSI Centers "User Scenario" being unavaible when switched from Windows to Linux.

 ⚠️ **SECURITY WARNING**: This application requires root privileges to control hardware.
 Review the code before running.